ML-Chen/FoodTruck/README.md

 ### Start the server

-Start the server:
+Start the server on port 4000:

 ```
-flask run
+flask run -p 4000
 ```

 ## Tips

-To test the backend, you can use the application Postman.
+To test the backend, you can use the application [Postman](https://www.postman.com/).